-Fat footers: website footer design – should it include a sitemap
+Fat footers - should they include a sitemap

 In several recent projects, we’ve experimented with extending the footer area.
 We’ve had some mixed results.
-It certainly seems like a good idea- the theory being that the user scrolls to the bottom of the page and gets a prompt or “call to action” to go to another page.
-There is a good summary of why on Web Designers Wall that I’ve summarised here:
+It certainly seems like a good idea- the theory being that the user scrolls to the bottom of the page and gets a prompt or call to action to go to another page.
+There is a good summary of why on Web Designers Wall (Benefits of Placing a Sitemap in the Footer) that I’ve summarised here:

 - Engage user click and visit duration - theory being that the footer would be the last thing they see on the page

 - Lazy users who can’t find the sitemap can just go to the bottom of the page

 - Promote specific links

 - Save user’s time- allow them to quickly jump from page to page.

 - Save them a click - no need to click to sitemap

 - Enhance layout design (aka - I have no content but want to fill up my web page)

 I’ve been curious about the impacts of this element, as I’ve had a few discussions with people about whether they work, and if a typical user would ever really scroll to the bottom of the page to see it.
 Because I’m really in to that kind of thing and get my rocks off with a good graph, we’ve been tracking some metrics around how people use these footers.
 This isn’t an exhaustive study of the interweb, just our experience on a handful of relatively popular sites that we’ve worked on.